 - Affordable long-term lending for climate projects in EMDEs is often unavailable in local currency, but hard currency loans create risks for actors across the climate investment landscape.
 Borrowers (e.g., EMDE governments and local private companies) face increased debt burdens in the event of currency devaluation.
 This, in turn, creates heightened credit risk for loan providers (e.g., DFIs and foreign investors). - Commercial financial products to hedge currency risk are often costly for borrowers in EMDEs.
-These products are priced based on a combination of real and perceived risks of investing in EMDEs, and their costs often fully offset the lower interest rates available for hard currency loans for climate projects.
-Moreover, these hedging products are frequently unavailable in frontier-market currencies, or for longer maturities even in the more developed emerging markets.
+These products are priced based on a combination of the real and perceived risks of investing in EMDEs, which hedge providers must estimate in advance to set the price ex-ante.
+Their costs often fully offset the lower interest rates available for hard currency loans for climate projects.